 Without network, you can’t make your contents go viral and thus probability of getting quality links diminishes significantly.

-You can develop your network on your own site in the form of blogs, forums or groups and you can also take advantage of one of the largest networks on the net like Facebook, LinkedIn, Twitter, MySpace and Orkut.
+You can develop your network on your own site in the form of blogs, forums, or groups and you can also take advantage of one of the largest networks on the net like Facebook, LinkedIn, and Twitter.

-All these networks have ‘status update’ like feature which can be used intelligently to make your contents go viral among your target audience.
+All these networks have ‘status update’ like features that can be used intelligently to make your content go viral among your target audience.

-You can update your status to something like “found interesting article on para sailing: http://bit.ly/cEvViD“.
+You can update your status to something like “found an interesting article on parasailing: https://bit.ly/cEvViD“.
 Such updates generally appear on the home page of your connections.

-So if your timing is right, you can catch attention of lot of your target audience immediately.
+So if your timing is right, you can catch the attention of a lot of your target audience immediately.

-However you need lot of connections/followers/fans, for this strategy to work in the first place.
-Consequently it makes sense to join and participate in at least all major industry events, forums, groups and communities.
+However, you need a lot of connections/followers/fans, for this strategy to work in the first place.
+Consequently, it makes sense to join and participate in at least all major industry events, forums, groups, and communities.